PSA test for prostate cancer can save lives so talk to doc, panel says

-The controversial PSA blood test can save some men's lives from prostate cancer, an influential government panel said in new screening guidelines.
+The controversial PSA blood test can save some men's lives from prostate cancer, an influential federal panel said in new screening guidelines.

 Every man between the ages of 55 and 69 is advised to talk to their doctors about taking the prostate-specific antigen blood test, according to recommendations released Tuesday by the U.S. Preventive Services Task Force.